NetworkDismantling/review/README.md

 ## Issues

 If you find any issue with the code after reading this file carefully, please feel free to submit an Issue in the GitHub repository.

 Please provide information about your system, your environment, the traceback of the exception (if any), the script where the issue appeared, the input parameters and any other useful information.

 ## [WIP] Contributing

 This repository is meant to be a collaborative project, where new dismantling algorithms can be easily integrated and benchmarked.
 To do so, we have built a simple framework that allows to easily integrate new algorithms and compare them with the existing ones.
 New algorithms can be integrated by implementing a simple function that takes as input an undirected graph-tool graph and returns a list of nodes to remove.
-The function should then be registered using the @dismantling_algorithm decorator.
+The function should then be registered using the `@dismantling_algorithm` decorator.

-MORE INFO TO COME ... also about edge dismantling

-You can integrate a new algorithm just by providing a function If you wish to contribute to this project, please feel free to submit a Pull Request in the GitHub repository.
+[//]: # (You can integrate a new algorithm just by providing a function) If you wish to contribute to this project, please feel free to submit a Pull Request in the GitHub repository.
 **Keep in mind that this project is still under development, so please contact the authors before starting to work on a new feature.**
-In fact, we are currently working on a better way to integrate new dismantling algorithms, and also on a better way to handle the output.
+In fact, we are currently planning to polish the integration of algorithms, and also on a better way to handle the output.

+### More info will be added, also about edge dismantling

 [1]: https://graph-tool.skewed.de/
 [2]: https://www.anaconda.com/products/individual